-Located on the northern perimeter of the temple, the Sālu Mantapa is a gallery with stone sculptures, reliefs, and inscriptions embedded on its wall.
+Situated on the northern periphery of the Belur Chennakeshava Temple, about 150 miles west of Bengaluru in India, the Sālu Mantapa is a gallery with stone sculptures, reliefs, and inscriptions embedded on its wall.
 The pillars and roof of the Sālu Mantapa is part of the original construction.
 However, the wall on the rear, which is also part of the temple prakara (protective wall), was rebuilt as part of the restoration in the 20th century.

 Resting on the floor and under an extension of vedike (platform) Sālu Mantapa is a sculpture of a Jain Tirthankara, most-likely Mahavira, the 24th Tirthankara.
 He is sitting with a paryankasana posture (lotus-like pose with upward-facing palms placed on top of each other) and has a prabhamandala (circle of light or halo).
 Placed above his head is is a mukkode, i.e.,three umbrellas stacked one above the other.